Quantum Sparse Support Vector Machines: Speedup in Quantum Sparse SVM for Special Cases

 Sparse SVM involves regularized empirical risk, that is, minimization of a weighted sum of the empirical risk and the $L_1$ norm of the model $\beta$.
 Under the scenario of slowly increasing number of discriminative features, the Sparse SVM regularized empirical risk minimization is characterized by the following lemma. \begin{lemma} For $p \rightarrow \infty$, consider a family of $p$-dimensional classification problems $D_p$ as described in Lemma \ref{lem:emrisk}.
 For each $D_p$, consider the SparseSVM regularized empirical minimization problem (eq. \ref{eq:SparseSVM})

 involving $m$-sample training set sampled from $D_p$.
-Then, for each $p$, with probability $1-\delta$, there exist an empirical minimizer $\hat{\beta_p}$ of the problem above that can be found using a linear program (eq. \ref{eq:SparseSVMConstr}), with $L_1$ norms of the primal and dual solutions, $R_p$ and $r_p$, respectively, bounded as
+Then, for each $p$, with probability $1-\delta$, there exist an empirical minimizer $\hat{\beta_p}$ of the problem above that can be found using a linear program (eq. \ref{eq:SparseSVMConstr}), with $L_1$ norms of the primal and dual solutions, $R_p$ and $r_p$, respectively, bounded from above by